chenyizi086/wu.2023.sigspatial/README.md

 * [spatial-temporal-historical-map](https://www.polybox.ethz.ch/index.php/apps/files/?dir=/sigspatial_dataset&fileid=3429218146)

+And it should be placed within the 'dataset/' directory.

 🚨: At present, we have made the training patch dataset available for release.
 Regarding the testing set, we plan to release it as soon as we obtain the necessary copyrights from swisstopo.